 Increasing numbers of young people leave rural areas like the Yorkshire Dales because of limited job opportunities and lack of affordable housing.

-Matthew's story is different.
-One of nine young people to start our Environmental Apprenticeship scheme in 2016, Mathew stayed in the area he grew up in and worked with a local company while studying part-time towards a Diploma in Environmental Conservation.
-Matthew, and the many other young people who have been part of our apprenticeship scheme, started their careers in the environment sector right here in the Dales.
+George's story is different.
+George joined our Environmental Apprenticeship scheme in 2021, which meant he could stay in the area he grew up in and work with a local organistion while studying part-time towards a Level 2 Countryside Worker qualification.
+Goerge, and the other young people who have been part of our apprenticeship scheme, started their careers in the environment sector right here in the Dales.

 About the scheme

 The Environmental Apprenticeship scheme gives young people who live in the Yorkshire Dales and surrounding areas the chance to stay and work here.
 An apprenticeship combines college studies with certified training courses and hands-on work based experience with a range of organisations.
 Not only does the scheme help local young people to get on the career ladder, it also invests in their education and personal development.

 Our apprentices study part-time towards a Level 2 Countryside Worker apprenticeship at Craven College.
 They also have the opportunity to gain certificated skills appropriate to their job, like chainsaw and brushcitter use, ATV driving, habitat surveying, species identification or trailer training, to name just a few.

 Learning natural flood management techniques, woodland-based activities and Outdoor First Aid training.

 Apprenticeships are available with a range of local employers in the Yorkshire Dales, Nidderdale, Forest of Bowland and South Cumbria.
 These will vary from year to year but recent employers have included: